back to top ↑

 Assignment

 This weeks assignment is pretty simple.
-You are going to excercise a bit of practice animating quick transitions between facial expressions.
+You are going to exercise a bit of practice animating quick transitions between facial expressions.
 Please select 3 different facial poses that evoke strong emotions.
 You will then use your animation principles and techniques from this module to pose and animate transitions between them.
 Remember that its not just a smooth blend from one to the next.
 Use exaggeration, blinks, head tilts and more to really sell and exaggerate the transition.
 Also make sure you represent full emotional pitch with each pose.

 Todo List